aruthran/aruthran/README.md

 ### Hi there 👋
+I am Aruthran.
+I am a 14 year old web developer with experience in html, css and Javascript.
+I have also taken a couple of CS courses online, to get an understanding of Algorithms and Datsa structures.
+I like to share tips on learning web development on twitter.
+This is my twitter profile https://twitter.com/The_Tech_Nerd9.

 <!--
 **aruthran/aruthran** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.